Mount Everest Facts

 How do you get to the Everest region in Nepal?

 To get to the Everest region, you need to have an international flight to Kathmandu.
 It is the capital city of Nepal.
 From Kathmandu, you need to take a domestic flight to Lukla.
-Lukla is open for many adventurous activities such as the Everest base camp trek, three high passes trek, Chola pass trek, Island peak climbing, etc. The Everest Base Camp Helicopter Tour and Everest Moutain Flight are other short activities that also showcase the views of the world's tallest mountain.
+Lukla is open for many adventurous activities, such as the Everest base camp trek, the three high passes trek, the Chola pass trek, Island peak climbing, etc. The Everest Base Camp Helicopter Tour and Everest Mountain Flight are other short activities that also showcase the views of the world's tallest mountain.

 Everest Base Camp Trek Duration

-Everest base camp trek is possible for short and long duration.
-12 days for the shorter trekking duration while it can be done for 14 days, 20 days, and others.
+Everest base camp trek is possible for short and long durations.
+12 days for the shorter trekking duration, while it can be done for 14 days, 20 days, and others.
 But if you wish to see Mt.
 Everest within one day, you can join the Helicopter tour.
-You can get help from our travel and tour specialists for customizing the EBC trek that matches your itineraries and interests.
+You can get help from our travel and tour specialists for customizing the EBC trek that matches your itinerary and interests.

 Survival in the Everest region of Nepal

-The main survival of the Everest region is Sherpa.
-It is an ethnic group, that belongs to the Tibetan Buddhist community.
+The main inhabitants of the Everest region are the Sherpa.
+It is an ethnic group that belongs to the Tibetan Buddhist community.
 Sherpa practices Buddhism and scatter up to 4270 meters above sea level in the Khumbu region of Nepal.

-Everyone knows that there is thin air in the high-altitude mountainous area due to the lack of greeneries.
-But Sherpa is only such a group that inherits the trait of hemoglobin production which assists them to function easily in low-oxygen high elevation places.
+Everyone knows that there is thin air in the high-altitude mountainous area due to the lack of greenery.
+But Sherpa is the only group that inherits the trait of hemoglobin production, which assists them to function easily in low-oxygen, high-elevation places.

 Their main earnings depend on tourism.
 They work as porters, guides, and hoteliers in the Khumbu region.